Residential Program

 Upholstery

-Most of our draperies are made and our furniture repaired and refinished in the Upholstery Shop.
-This crew learns to work with a variety of materials from fabrics to wood.
-Students learn to use both conventional and industrial sewing machines, numerous hand tools and a myriad of power tools in this work.
+Most of our draperies are made, and our furniture is repaired and refinished in the Upholstery Shop.
+This crew learns to work with various materials, from fabrics to wood.
+Students learn to use both conventional and industrial sewing machines, numerous hand tools, and a myriad of power tools in this work.

 Warehouse/Stockroom

 Students assist the warehouse staff with cleaning and organizing the agency’s stock room.
-Students will also learn customer service skills, proper operating of equipment and inventory.
-They will also learn ordering, labeling and stock piling merchandise needed to make cottages and buildings on campus run properly.
+Students will also learn customer service skills and proper operating of equipment and inventory.
+They will also learn ordering, labeling, and stockpiling merchandise needed to make cottages and buildings on campus run properly.
 Students will learn how to organize and itemize merchandise for pick up and distribution.
 Students will also maintain a clean and safe environment meeting all safety rules and regulations.

 A multifaceted recreational program is available to all residents, with daily structured and unstructured activities in a variety of venues.
 Structured and unstructured recreation takes place in the newly renovated Boscowitz Field House.
 Adventure Based Counseling is offered at the James F. Purcell Project Adventure Building, an indoor ropes course facility.

 Here at WGA Equine, we cater to about 20 horses, all varying in different shapes, sizes, colors, ages, and breeds.
-We pride ourselves on the care for our horses that have long made an impact on the youth that has crossed through our barn doors.
-We strive on making our barn environment a unique one but remains a safe, friendly and healing space for our residents.
-WGA Equine is operated by four amazing staff and the Equine Director, all with previous years of experiences related to the equine industry in varying disciplines.
+We pride ourselves on the care for our horses that have long impacted the youth that has crossed through our barn doors.
+We strive to make our barn environment unique but remain a safe, friendly, and healing space for our residents.
+WGA Equine is operated by four amazing staff and the Equine Director, all with previous years of experience related to the equine industry in varying disciplines.
 With such a wide range of talent in our department it allows our residents to learn an abundance of different riding disciplines, horse care management, grooming techniques, and more from our instructors.

 Vocational

 Our vocational programs allow our residents to step into the horse world to learn all things to do with the Equine Industry.
-There are many job opportunities that can be found within the Equine Industry, all to which we here at WGA Equine either have the residents learn by actually participating in the act themselves or providing them opportunities to have witnessed the jobs that the industry has to offer.
-We allow our vocational residents to be very hands on with all the equines we have on campus right down to the newborn foals, right up to our very experienced oldies.
-The residents also get the chance to work hand in hand with some of the leading industry jobs such as our veterinarians and farriers.
+There are many job opportunities that can be found within the Equine Industry, all of which we here at WGA Equine either have the residents learn by actually participating in the act themselves or provide them opportunities to witness the jobs that the industry has to offer.
+We allow our vocational residents to be very hands-on with all the equines we have on campus, right down to the newborn foals, right up to our very experienced oldies.
+The residents also get the chance to work hand in hand with some of the leading industry jobs, such as our veterinarians and farriers.
 The residents learn the basics of horse barn management, horse care, horse handling, equine training, and more, all while exploring the other options our industry has.

 Volunteerism and Community Integration Therapies to Engage the Whole Youth